k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 ### Multi Secrets Management Instances

-Different secrets management service instances might be used in your organization.
+Different secrets management service instances may be used in your organization.
 For example, a TDM production DB resource secrets are managed at the production's secrets manager service, while the DB target resource secrets are managed by another secrets manager service instance, even though they are on same provider.

 To use it:

 1. Name the secret manager section you want to use, following this pattern: `[encryption_{my_name}_sm]`.
 For example, name the section for production secret manager instance as`[encryption_prod_sm]` and  `[encryption_qa_sm]` for the QA secret manager instance.
 2. Add `TYPE`property to that section with the name of the service provider.
 You can find the type by looking for the default section name, as list above.
 For example, the section name for AWS Secret Manager is `[encryption_aws_sm]` and accordingly its type is `aws`.
 (Note: for the default sections it is not required, that is - no need to specify its type).

 You can add as many sections as needed, also several instances among several providers.
 Later on, in the Interface Editor you shall refer and specify, per secret, which secret manager provider's instance to use.